 In the summer of 2007, the computer teacher at my youngest daughter’s school left and I agreed to take over the computer class – at least until December.
-Well it’s now years later and I’m still there even though my daughter has moved on from the school.
+I was at the school from the fall of 2007 until 2019, when the school unfortunately closed.
 Creating and continually updating a curriculum for Kindergarten through 8th grade has been a fun and sometimes frustrating journey.
 I’ve learned a lot and hopefully my students have, too.

 This blog is my attempt to reflect on the things that work – and don’t work – in the lab.
 I know when I first took the job as the computer teacher, I spent hours searching for information on teaching technology to Kindergarten through 8th Grade.
 My hope is that my experiences might help someone else who’s just starting out as a computer teacher in an elementary and/or middle school environment.

 I do not accept advertising on my blog and I pay for and maintain it myself.
 The views I express here are my own and do not reflect the opinions or endorsement of any school districts or specific school.
 Please see my disclosure page for additional information.